HeatSuiteLabs/HeatSuiteDocs/docs/watchapp/watchapp-tasks.md

 This is the default setup, showing you all the possible options at present.
 The colors of each of the buttons provide the user some feedback:

-+ <font color="green">Green</font> Means the task has been completed recently and/or the user can press the button to create a marker (Discussed more in the custom task section).
++ <font color="green">Green</font> Means the task has been completed recently and/or the user can press the button to navigate to or do a task*.
 +  <font color="red">Red</font> means that the task can't be completed yet because another step needs to be done.
 This example shows that the external devices have yet to be paired with the watch.
 + <font color="yellow">Yellow</font> means you are scheduled to do this task.

+_*Note: If the task requires a bluetooth device, the app will scan for the device and automatically handle the task once found._

 The `Searching...` text at the bottom of the screen shows that the watch is searching for devices that it may need to connect to via Bluetooth.
 This text will change when a device is found, and the appropriate handling of the task will ensue.
 As Bluetooth scanning drains the battery, the HeatSuite App will timeout after 3 minutes and revert back to the clock.

+_Note: This will only show when a bluetooth device is associated with a task._

 ## Formatting heatsuite.tasks.json